COVID1912 May 2020

 - The speed at which awareness about COVID19 has spread is impressive.
 Yes, the media cherry picks reporting cases of people blatantly defying stay at home orders,

 but the general compliance of mask wearing and staying at home has been good.
-Anecdotally, I’ve noticed that mask wearing still hasn’t caught on in Philadelphia even though there are much more people outside these days.
+Anecdotally, I’ve noticed that mask wearing still hasn’t caught on in Philadelphia even though there are many more people outside these days.

 - The pandemic has resulted in a large drop in vehicular emissions.
 The air quality in Indian metropolitan areas such as Bangalore and Delhi has never been better.
 Will this inspire environmentally friendly policies and increased usage of public transport in the long term?